by Tassanawan Malai |

 Afterward, say goodbye to the elephants and sit down for a satisfying Thai lunch in the jungle.
 Once you’ve rested, go on a short trek through the cool jungle.
 End the day with a relaxing trip down the Mae Wang River on a handmade bamboo raft before changing into clean, dry clothes and riding back to Chiang Mai.

-If you prefer a less strenuous day, you don’t have to go on the trek or the bamboo raft ride.
-Instead, spend more time with the elephants feeding them their favorite snacks and learning how to make a special Karen hill tribe herbal medicine for the elephants.
-Overnight stay is available.
-Whichever tour you choose, you’ll have an incredible experience!
+If you prefer a less strenuous day, you don’t have to participate in trekking or bamboo rafting.
+Instead, spend more time with the gentle giants, feeding them their favorite snacks and learning how to make a special Karen hill tribe herbal medicine for the them.
+An overnight stay is possible.
+Whichever tour you choose, you will have an incredible experience!

 Kanta Elephant Sanctuary